pretorh/lfs-notes/steps/0-setup.md

 ### wget-list

-Use `scripts/setup/download-sources.sh <lfs-version-with-systemd-suffix>` to get the wget-list from linuxfromscratch.org and download the packages.
+Use `scripts/setup/download-sources.sh <lfs-version>` to get the wget-list from linuxfromscratch.org and download the packages.

 This script skips packages not needed in `systemd` LFS, and some packages that were previously downloaded but not installed: